cvasq/go-vue-websockets/README.md

 The frontend utilizes Vue.js Components and the entire application can be easily shipped as a binary or container thanks to Go + Docker :whale2:

-Example project for starting other Vue + Go apps
+Can serve as an example project for starting other Vue + Go apps

 **Directory structure**
 ```bash